 - Improved effect(s) on serious outcomes of the condition that are affected by alternate therapies

-- Effect(s) on serious outcomes of the condition not known to be affected by the alternatives.
+- Effect(s) on severe outcomes of the condition not known to be affected by the alternatives.

-- Ability to provide benefit(s) similar to those of alternatives while avoiding serious toxicity present in existing therapies or avoiding less serious toxicity that is common and causes discontinuation of treatment of a serious disease.
+- Ability to provide benefit(s) similar to those of alternatives while avoiding severe toxicity present in existing therapies or avoiding less serious toxicity that is common and causes discontinuation of treatment of severe disease.

-- Ability to provide benefit(s) similar to those of alternatives but with improvements in some factors, such as compliance or convenience, that is shown to lead to improved effects on serious outcomes.
+- Ability to provide benefit(s) similar to alternatives but with improvements in some factors, such as compliance or convenience, that lead to improved effects on serious outcomes.

-SFDA admits the first generic or biosimilar applications into the priority review route to expedite the introduction of the alternative options in the market,
+SFDA admits the first generic or biosimilar applications into the priority review route to expedite the introduction of alternative options in the market.

 To enhance drug availability, SFDA will consider the priority review for the following candidates:

-- Drugs available in any the essential drug list sch as what is published in the Local Content & Government Procurement Authority.
+- Drugs are available in any essential drug list, such as the Local Content Authority list and the Government Procurement Authority.

 Timelines

-The priority registration offers a 40% reduction on the regular registration timelines.
+Priority registration offers a 40% reduction in regular registration timelines.
 They are as follows:

 - Human Generic: 93 working days.